-- If the acknowledgement is received before the expiration of the timeout, the transaction terminates normally. - If no acknowledgement is received within the 20 μs timeout, the transmitter performs a retry: it resends the trigger packet and initiates a new waiting period for the acknowledgement. - If no acknowledgement is received after 3 times, the transaction terminates abnormally.
+- If the acknowledgment is received before the expiration of the timeout, the transaction terminates normally. - If no acknowledgment is received within the 20 μs timeout, the transmitter performs a retry: it resends the trigger packet and initiates a new waiting period for the acknowledgment. - If no acknowledgment is received after 3 times, the transaction terminates abnormally.